kamilkisiela/apollo-angular/docs/source/basics/queries.md

 We can see that the result object contains `loading`, a Boolean indicating if the query is "in-flight."
-The observable will only emit once when the query is complete, and `loading` will be set to false unless you set the `watchQuery` parameters `notifyOnNetworkStatusChange` or `returnPartialData` to true.
+The observable will only emit once when the query is complete, and `loading` will be set to false unless you set the `watchQuery` parameters `notifyOnNetworkStatusChange` to true.
 Once the query has completed, it will also contain a `data` object with `currentUser`, the field we've picked out in `CurrentUserForProfile`.